Dog Bites

 There is also a statute of limitations for dog bite liability.
 In Arizona, a person injured by a dog must file a premises liability suit within 2 years of the date of the bite.
 If an injured person fails to meet the deadline, the court will almost certainly throw the case out before hearing it.

-Likewise, a person isn’t protected by the law if he or she provoked the dog.
+Likewise, a person is not protected by the law if he or she provoked the dog.
 A dog is considered provoked when the injured person does something a reasonable person would avoid doing.
 For example, a reasonable person would avoid kicking a dog because he or she knows it would likely provoke the dog to bite back.
 A person who kicks a dog and is then bitten would not be protected by the Arizona dog bite law.

 Common Dog Bite Injuries